 - Electromagnetic waves represent a form of energy, which is emitted and absorbed by charged particles.

-- We can sense electromagnetic waves discharging their energy when sunlight heats our skin.
+- We can sense electromagnetic waves transferring their energy when sunlight heats our skin.

-- The energy electromagnetic waves transport is linked to their frequency and amplitude.
-Greater energy corresponds to higher frequency and larger amplitude.
+- The energy that electromagnetic waves transport is linked to their frequency and wavelength.
+Greater energy corresponds to a higher frequency and shorter wavelength.

-- Electromagnetic waves do not require a medium to propagate, hence they can travel through a vacuum like space.
+- Electromagnetic waves do not require a medium to propagate, hence they can travel through a vacuum.

 - Electromagnetic waves are transverse waves, meaning their oscillations are perpendicular to the direction of propagation.

-- Electromagnetic waves can be visualised as synchronised oscillations of electric and magnetic fields that propagate at the speed of light in a vacuum.
+- Electromagnetic waves can be visualized as synchronized oscillations of electric and magnetic fields that propagate at the speed of light in a vacuum.

 - Velocity (v): Measures the rate and direction a wave moves in a specific medium.